 Analytics and insight

-Whether roamers are people or ‘things’, an understanding of the different types of behaviour on an operator’s network is an important element of managing your roaming business.
+Whether roamers are people or ‘things’, an understanding of the different types of behavior on an operator’s network is an important element of managing your roaming business.
 This requires analytics solutions that provide a 360-degree visibility across your network and roaming traffic.
-Operators need to have the tools to measure the performance of roaming services and get accurate, in-depth understanding of usage, revenue and behaviour patterns.
-Armed with these insights, they can then customise the services they offer to subscribers.
+Operators need to have the tools to measure the performance of roaming services and get accurate, in-depth understanding of usage, revenue and behavior patterns.
+Armed with these insights, they can then customize the services they offer to subscribers.